-informed and reasoned decisions for the public good as citized of a diverse democratic society in an interdependent world.
-Stude nts will t be expected to: 14.0 explai n how economic decision making helps maximize the use of scarce resources 14.1 differentiate between needs and wants 14.2 explain how scarcity influences people's lives 14.5 apply the concept of utility (using utils) to demonstrate how values and their associated criteria can be used to make rational economic decisions that help to maximize the use of resources 15.0 explai n how economic decisions require trade-offs and have consequences 15.2 analyze alternatives for a given economic decision and predict: short-term and long-term consequences direct and indirect consequences 15.3 analyze scenarios involving opportunity cost and: identify the consequences of each alternative classify the consequences of each alternative as desirable or undesirable - evaluate the consequences of each alternative in terms of utils 15.4 propose multiple criteria to assess decision-making alternatives and identify a preferred alternative 16.0 explai n how competition influences consumers and producers 16.3 explain the consequences of competition for consumers and producers
+Engagement: Students will be expected to demonstrate the ability to make informed and reasoned decisions for the public good as citizer of a diverse democratic society in an interdependent world.
+Stude nts will t be expected to: 14.0 explai n how economic decision making helps maximize the use of scarce resources 14.1 differentiate between needs and wants 14.2 explain how scarcity influences people's lives 14.5 apply the concept of utility (using utils) to demonstrate how values and their associated criteria can be used to make rational economic decisions that help to maximize the use of resources 15.0 explai n how economic decisions require trade-offs and have consequences 15.2 analyze alternatives for a given economic decision and predict: - short-term and long-term consequences - direct and indirect consequences 15.3 analyze scenarios involving opportunity cost and create a graphic organizer which: - illustrates the consequences of each alternative classifies the consequences as either desirable or undesirable, using two colours calculates the value (utility) of each alternative - identifies a preferred choice in terms of utils 15.4 use criteria to identify a preferred choice when making an economic decision 16.0 explai n how competition influences consumers and producers 16.3 explain the consequences of competition for consumers and producers

 GCO 5 Needs, Wants, and Choice: Students will be expected to demonstrate an understanding of economic systems and how economic decisions influence quality of life.
-Studen nts will be e expected to: 14.0 explain how economic decisior n making helps maximize the use of scarce resources 14.1 differentiate between r needs and wants 14.2 explain how scarcity in fluences people's lives 14.3 explain how rational ec cost-benefit analysis conomic decisions are made, applying the concept of 14.4 explain how values can decisions n guide the selection of criteria when making economic 14.5 tility (using utils) to demonstrate how values and their be used to make rational economic decisions that help f resources 14.6 generate examples that an economic decision at illustrate how the concept of utility can be used to make 14.7 explain why individuals s do not always make rational economic decisions 14.8 tly use relevant terminology: criteria, cost-benefit need, rational, scarcity, utility, utils, value, want 15.0 explain how economic decisior ns require trade-offs and have consequences 15.1 analyze scenarios and of opportunity cost d identify opportunity cost, as well as generate examples 15.2 • r a given economic decision and predict: g-term consequences consequences 15.3 identify the consec classify the consec olving opportunity cost and: quences of each alternative quences of each alternative as desirable or undesirable equences of each alternative in terms of utils 15.4 propose multiple criter preferred alternative ia to assess decision-making alternatives and identify a 15.5 atisficing to make an economic decision, using a cause gram (e.g., web) and utils 15.6 tly use relevant terminology: direct consequences, air trade, goal / priority, indirect consequences, ice, trade-off
+Studen ts will be e expected to: 14.0 explain how economic decision making helps maximize the use of scarce resources 14.1 differentiate between n eeds and wants 14.2 explain how scarcity in fluences people's lives 14.3 explain how rational ec cost-benefit analysis conomic decisions are made, applying the concept of 14.4 explain how values car decisions n guide the selection of criteria when making economic 14.5 ility (using utils) to demonstrate how values and their be used to make rational economic decisions that help resources 14.6 explain why individuals do not always make rational economic decisions 14.7 tly use relevant terminology: criteria, cost-benefit eed, rational, scarcity, utility, utils, value, want 15.0 explain how economic decision s require trade-offs and have consequences 15.1 analyze scenarios and of opportunity cost l identify opportunity cost, as well as generate examples 15.2 analyze alternatives for a given economic decision and predict: short-term and long direct and indirect g-term consequences consequences 15.3 analyze scenarios invo which: lving opportunity cost and create a graphic organizer classifies the conse colours equences of each alternative equences as either desirable or undesirable, using two e (utility) of each alternative ed choice in terms of utils 15.4 use criteria to identify a decision a preferred choice when making an economic 15.5 using utils, apply the co oncept of satisficing to make an economic decision 15.6 understand and correc cost, satisfice, trade-of tly use relevant terminology: goal / priority, opportunity f